google/serialization.dart/README.md

      p = readFromServer(personId).then((data) => serialization.read(data));

-If you're using the mirrored rules, then you can just tell the serialization which classes you're interested in.
+Alternatively, if using the mirrored rules, just tell the serialization which classes might be serialized.

       var serialization = new Serialization()
+	    ..addRuleFor(Person);
         ..addRuleFor(Address);
       serialization.write(address);

+For more concrete examples, see the `test` directory, and particularly for examples of the transformer it may be useful to look at the `pubspec.yaml` for this package, and the`test/transformer` directory.

 ## Requests and bugs